miukyo/deckofdespair/README.md

 ## Disclaimer
-Deck of Despair is intended for mature audiences and contains humor that may not be suitable for everyone.
+Deck of Disorder is intended for mature audiences and contains humor that may not be suitable for everyone.
 Play responsibly and have fun!